wojciechteclaw/LBD-Converter-Online/README.md

 Install all dependencies: `npm install`

-Run locally: `npm start`.
+Run locally: `npm start`

 The application will run on http://localhost:3333

+One can change the default port in `webpack.dev.js`

 ## Usage
 ### 1. Welcome view
 ![MainInterface](media/view_1.png)

-The initial view of the application loads a same data set for a graph.
+The initial view of the application loads a sample graph.

 ### 2. Models loading
 ![MainInterface](media/view_2.png)

 Clicking `Upload ifc file` button opens new window allowing for import one or more IFC files.

-### 3. Model parsing settings
+### 3. Uploaded files
+After uploading, files are ready to set
 ![MainInterface](media/view_3.png)

+### 4. Model parsing settings
 After loading user might custom following options:
 * BOT => `True/False` Parse to BOT
 * FSO =>`True/False` Parse to FSO